 Notice of Intent to Apply: The Department will be able to develop a more efficient process for reviewing grant applications if it has a better understanding of the number of entities that intend to apply for funding under this program.
 Therefore, the Secretary strongly encourages each potential applicant to notify the Department by sending a short e-mail message indicating the applicant's intent to submit an application for funding.
-The e-mail need not include information regarding the content of the proposed application, only the applicant's intent to submit it.
-This e-mail notification should be sent to Sharon Harris at readytoteach@ed.gov.
+The e-mail need not include information regarding the content of the proposed application, only the applicant's intent to submit.
+The e-mail notification should be sent to Joe Caliguro at readytolearn@ed.gov.

 Applicants that fail to provide this email notification may still apply for funding.

-Meeting for Prospective Applicants: The Ready to Teach program will hold a webinar for prospective applicants on April 15, 2010 from 2:00 p.m.-3:00 p.m.
+Meeting for Prospective Applicants: The Ready-to-Learn program will hold a webinar for prospective applicants on April 8, 2010 from 2:00 p.m.-3:00 p.m.
 Washington, DC time.
-The conference will offer information about how to apply for a Ready to Teach grant.
-For information and to register, please send an e-mail to Sharon.Harris@ed.gov.
+The conference will offer information about how to apply for a Ready-to-Learn cooperative agreement.
+For information and to register, please send an e-mail to joseph.caliguro@ed.gov.

 Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-Applicants are strongly encouraged to limit the application narrative (Part III) to the equivalent of no more than 40 singlesided pages, using the following standards:

-A "page" is $8.5'' \times 11''$, on one side only, with 1'' margins at the top, bottom, and both sides.
+Applications are strongly encouraged to limit the application narrative (Part III) to the equivalent of no more than 50 singlesided pages using the following standards: A "page" is 8.5" x 11", on one side only, with 1" margins at the top, bottom, and both sides.

-• Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.
+• Double space (no more than three lines per vertical inch) all text in the program narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures, and graphs.

-• Use a font that is either 12 point or larger or no smaller than 10 pitch (characters per inch).
+• Use a font that is either 12-point or larger or no smaller than 10 pitch (characters per inch).

-• Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
+Use one of the following fonts: Times New Roman, Courier, Courier New, or Arial.
 An application submitted in any other font (including Times Roman or Arial Narrow) will not be accepted.